The Every Brain Matters Staff

 Aubree Adams is a proud mom of 2 sons and 2 dogs and is a former Pueblo Colorado resident.
 She has a BS in Exercise Science and Health Promotion and has worked as a physical therapist assistant for almost 20 years.
 Aubree was awarded the 2021 Moxie Award from The Drug Free America Foundation and her op-ed was published in USA Today.

-After experiencing the devastating consequence of marijuana legalization she started volunteering and warning other communities which opened the door for her to serve as Assistant Director of Every Brain Matters, a project of Parents Opposed to Pot (non-profit).
+After experiencing the devastating consequence of marijuana legalization she started volunteering and warning other communities which opened the door for her to serve as Director of Every Brain Matters, a project of Parents Opposed to Pot (non-profit).
 She is also an administrator for Moms Strong and is the Director of a group called Citizens for a Safe and Healthy Texas, which unites and educates communities on the impacts of marijuana.